What is the Simola Hillclimb?

 Where do I view the action?

-- above the pits where you can see the pit activity and the start line action;
+- The area above the pits is generally accessible and spectators will be able to see the pit activity and the start line action;

-- Corner 3 (Bridge corner) at Gasoline Alley where you will see the cars enter at high speed, negotiate a tight left handed off-camber corner and then accelerate up the hill;
+- Turn 3 (Bridge corner) at Gasoline Alley where you will see the cars enter at high speed, negotiate a tight left handed off-camber corner and then accelerate up the hill.

 Should I bring ear protection?